Why is abstract art good for the brain?

 A great honor to receive a finalist award by Close-Up Photographer of the Year.
 “Intimate Touch” in Everyday Objects as Art Gallery.

 Struggling with how art will look in your space?

 Take a photo of your wall, send me the length and height of the wall, and let me know which abstract photos appeal to you.
 I’ll create a virtual display so you’ll have confidence in your choice.

 Appreciating the present moment with help from the color yellow.

 So often we wait for a big event, for everything to line up just right.
 And when it doesn’t, are you bummed out?
 Well, the key is to appreciate the present moment.
 Big moments are wonderful, but most of life is about ordinary little moments.
 So if you want life to mean more, you’ve got to look at the gift of right now.
 The color yellow led me to this epiphany.
 Take a look at this abstract photo’s message.

 The Great Wave.

-The rise of the ocean and the spill of foam over the crest of a wave.
-That’s a recurring dream I’ve had, and I’m glad to deal with it in my sleep.
+I see the rise of the ocean and foam spilling over the crest of a wave.
+This abstract photo reminds me of a recurring dream.
 During times of overwhelming emotions, our subconscious plays out themes like giant waves.
 This wave appeared in a piece of metal with paint overspray, deterioration, and scratches.
-And I hope it offers a symbol of releasing emotions that have been stirred up.
+I offer this as a symbol of releasing emotions that have been stirred up.